-When a craving pops into your mind at work, acknowledge it, analyze it, refute its validity and then redirect your attention to something else, such as a specific work task and let that task absorb your attention.
+When a craving pops into your mind at work, acknowledge it, analyze it, refute its validity and then redirect your attention to something else, such as a specific work task and let this new task absorb your attention.

-These principles of mindfulness can be generalized to almost any situation where negative emotions, thoughts or desires try to creep in, influence and alternate our otherwise peaceful living.
+These principles of mindfulness can be generalized to almost any situation where negative emotions, thoughts or desires try to creep in and influence and alternate our otherwise peaceful living.

-You can dedicate short intervals of your time.
-Just spending one minute completely focusing on your breathing or the sounds of your external world, and nothing else.
-When you do this, you’ll find that sustained attention for just one minute, is more difficult as it sounds.
-This is because your mind may start to wonder or thoughts and distractions may try to creep in.
+You are not too busy to incorporate mindfulness into your day.
+You can dedicate short intervals of your time, even spending just one minute completely focusing on your breathing or the sounds of your external world, and nothing else.
+When you do this, you’ll find that sustained attention for just one minute, is more difficult as it sounds, and that is a good thing, this is where your brain changes over time.

-Try to focus just a whole uninterrupted minute your breathing.
-If thoughts distract us in this one minute, acknowledge them and then redirect back onto your breathing.
-When you are mindful, you learn much about yourself, your thought processes, what distracts you and what triggers cravings.
+Try to focus just a whole uninterrupted minute of your breathing.
+If thoughts distract you in this one minute, acknowledge them and then redirect back onto your breathing.
+You can learn so much about yourself in that one minute.

-Mindful eating is very beneficial to both our physical well-being and physical state.
+Mindful eating, is another example.
+It has beneficial effects to both our physical and mental well-being.
 Most of us probably eat a meal while engaging in other activities such as watching tv, listening to music or having a conversation with someone.

 Be fully engaged in mindfully eating.
 Chew your food slowly and become aware of how you eat each piece.
 When you do this exercise you may find how much better food seems to taste.
 You may also be surprised at how filling your food becomes.
 Something so overlooked with today’s distractions is the awareness of body and mind engaged in everyday activities.